 a) Overlay: Those indicators which are plotted over the top of price are overlay indicators like moving averages, VWAP, etc.

-b) Oscillator: That indicator which oscillates between a local minimum and local maximum are called oscillator like MACD, RSI and stochastic.
+b) Oscillator: That indicator that oscillates between a local minimum and local maximum is called an oscillator like MACD, RSI, and stochastic.

 Technical analysis is used for:

 - To confirm: Indicator is used to confirm entry based on price action.